turingschool/curriculum/source/projects/blogger.markdown

 * Cut the parameter into a list of strings with leading and trailing whitespace removed (so `"tag1, tag2, tag3"` would become `["tag1","tag2","tag3"]`
 * For each of those strings...
   * Look for a Tag object with that name.
 If there isn't one, create it.
-  * Create a Tagging object that connects this Article with that Tag
+  * Add the tag object to a list of tags for the article
+* Set the article's tags our list of tags that we have found and/or created.

 The first step is something that Ruby does very easily using the `.split` method.
 Go into your console and try `"tag1, tag2, tag3".split`.
 By default it split on the space character, but that's not what we want.
 You can force split to work on any character by passing it in as a parameter, like this: `"tag1, tag2, tag3".split(",")`.